X-energy logo

 2023SPAC merger announced (later terminated)

-Announced plans to go public through a merger with Ares Acquisition Corporation, but the deal was mutually terminated in March 2024.
-X-energy remains private.
+Announced plans to go public through a merger with Ares Acquisition Corporation, but the deal was mutually terminated in March 2024, delaying X-energy's public-market debut.

 2022Dow Chemical agreement